Scottish Premiership preview: Will Celtic go level with Hearts, can Rangers remain in title race & will Hibs build on derby win?

 Can Rangers remain in title race?

-Danny Röhl admitted Rangers face a "long, long, long journey" but ending the year with a win against St Mirren would see them move eight points from the league summit.
+Danny Röhl admitted Rangers face a "long, long, long journey" in the title race, but ending the year with a win against St Mirren would see them move six points from the league summit.

 It could be a tough night for the Gers, who are winless in the last four league meetings between the sides.
 You have to look back to 1984 for the last time they went five games without a win against the Buddies.